Clinical-Infection-Research-UoSheffield/Development_natural_protective_immunity_Streptococcus_pyogenes/README.md

 ## License

-This dataset is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)** license.
+This repository is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)** license.

 You are free to: